 Indel Automotives Private Limited has filed Writ Petition 1257 of 2021 ("Petition") on May 28, 2021 in the High Court of Bombay against an ex-parte assessment order ("Order") passed by the National Faceless Assessment Centre on April 20, 2021.
-The Order was passed under Section 143(3) read with Section 144 of the Income Tax Act, 1961 for the assessment year 2018-2019, assessing the total income of our Company at \gtrless 48,38,895 in place of loss of $\end{Bmatrix}$ 9,43,10,223 returned by us.
+The Order was passed under Section 143(3) read with Section 144 of the Income Tax Act, 1961 for the assessment year 2018-2019, assessing the total income of our Company at ₹ 48,38,895 in place of loss of ₹ 9,43,10,223 returned by us.
 On the basis of this the refund due to us was reduced.

 The Petition is currently pending in the High Court of Bombay, and the next hearing is scheduled for September 7, 2021 for admission of the Petition.

+7, 2021 for admission of the Petition.

-- D. M-Star Hotels Koduvayur Private Limited - a.
+E. M -Star Hotels Koduvayur Private Limited

+a.
 Civil Cases

+Nil

+b.
+Criminal Cases

+Nil

-- E. Paradigm Tunneling Private Limited - a.
+F. Pa aradigm Tunneling Private Limited

+a.
 Civil Cases

+Nil

+b.
+Criminal Cases

+Nil

-- F. UM Ventures Private Limited - a.
+G .
+U M Ventures Private Limited

+a.
 Civil Cases

+Nil

+b.
+Criminal Cases

+Nil

-- G. Indel Infra Private Limited - a.
+Н .
+In del Infra Private Limited

+a.
 Civil Cases

+Nil

+b.
+Criminal Cases

-- H. M Star Hotel Heritage Private Limited - a.
-Civil Cases
+I. M Star Hotel Heritage Private Limited

+b.
+Criminal Cases

-- I. M-Star Hotels Private Limited - a.
-Civil Cases
+J. M-Star Hotels Private Limited

+b.
+Criminal Cases

-6. Litigation or legal action pending or taken by any ministry or government department or statutory authority against our Promoter during the last three years immediately preceding the year of the issue of this Prospectus and any direction issued by any such ministry or department or statutory authority upon conclusion of such litigation or legal action
+6. Litigation or legal action pending or taken by any ministry or government department or statutory authority against our Promoter during the last three years immediately preceding the year of the issue of this Draft Prospectus and any direction issued by any such ministry or department or statutory authority upon conclusion of such litigation or legal action

-There are no litigation or legal action pending or taken by any ministry or government department or statutory authority against our Promoter during the last three years immediately preceding the year of the issue of this Prospectus and any direction issued by any such ministry or department or statutory authority upon conclusion of such litigation or legal action.
+There are no litigation or legal action pending or taken by any ministry or government department or statutory authority against our Promoter during the last three years immediately preceding the year of the issue of this Draft Prospectus and any direction issued by any such ministry or department or statutory authority upon conclusion of such litigation or legal action.

-7. Inquiries, inspections or investigations initiated or conducted under the Companies Act or any previous companies' law in the last three years immediately preceding the year of issue of this Prospectus against our Company and / or our Subsidiary Company (whether pending or not); fines imposed or compounding of offences done by our Company and/ or our Subsidiary in the last three years immediately preceding the year of this Prospectus Prospectus
+7. Inquiries, inspections or investigations initiated or conducted under the Companies Act or any previous companies' law in the last three years immediately preceding the year of issue of this Draft Prospectus against our Company and / or our Subsidiary Company (whether pending or not); fines imposed or compounding of offences done by our Company and/ or our Subsidiary in the last three years immediately preceding the year of this Draft Prospectus

-There are no inquiries, inspections or investigations initiated or conducted under the Companies Act or any previous companies' law in the last three years immediately preceding the year of issue of this Prospectus against our Company and/or Subsidiary (whether pending or not); fines imposed or compounding of offences done by our Company and/or Subsidiary in the last three years immediately preceding the year of this Prospectus.
+There are no inquiries, inspections or investigations initiated or conducted under the Companies Act or any previous companies' law in the last three years immediately preceding the year of issue of this Draft Prospectus against our Company and/or Subsidiary (whether pending or not); fines imposed or compounding of offences done by our Company and/or Subsidiaryin the last three years immediately preceding the year of this Draft Prospectus.